contrast-zone/cfg.js/README.md

 ## package specifics

 Input to the parser is consisted of JSON array representing a grammar, and a string to parse by that grammar.
 On parsing error, error position and expected symbols are reported, including the whole parsing chart before the error position.
-On parsing success, an abstract syntax tree (AST), a s-expression representing the tree, and the complete parsing chart is returned.
+On parsing success, an abstract syntax tree (AST), an s-expression representing the tree, and the complete parsing chart is returned.
 In an ambiguous parsing case (parsing forest), only the first successful tree is stored in AST and s-expression properties, but within the chart property, the whole forest is returned in terms of chart parser.

 ## testing grammars online